 - GBUS 473 International Financial Management

 As global markets expand and become more dependent on one another, doing business internationally requires in-depth knowledge of foreign economies, customs, culture, and currencies.
-This concentration explores the broad issues associated with multinational and international companies, including opportunity, risk, legal issues, and marketing.
+This nine credit concentration explores the broad issues associated with multinational and international companies, including opportunity, risk, legal issues, and marketing.
+This concentration may be completed on-campus and online.

 - GBUS 473 International Financial Management (required)